Why Silicon Valley's Unified Response To Charlottesville Is Crucial

 Advertisement

-An event page for Saturday's Unite the Right rally was taken down over the weekend, but was allowed to exist before then because Facebook's Community Standards permit the organization of peaceful protests.
+An event page for Saturday's Unite the Right rally was taken down over the weekend, but was allowed to exist before then because Facebook's Community Standards permit the organisation of peaceful protests.

 Cloudflare